 To make it easier for people to book appointments, a new digital system was put in place and a new App developed which were used by over 700,000 people.
 Within the first ten days of activity, a record new 30,000 donors registered.
 A great campaign.

 I love the simplicity of this cartoon film which aims to tackle the difficult issue of educating people about what consitutes sexual consent to help prevent rape.

 By cleverly comparing forcing someone to have sex to forcing someone to have a cup of tea when they don’t want it or have changed their mind, Thames Valley Police’s film tackles an important and often confusing issue with humour and clear instructions.
 The 3-minute film is highly sharable and it centres around something we do almost every day – asking someone/gaining acceptance to serve them a cup of tea.

-What were your favourite PR examples from 2015?
+What are your favourite PR examples?
 Please get in touch with me to share them.